 RG7916 is a splicing modifier, which means it is designed to shift the pre-mRNA splicing toward the production of full-length SMN mRNA.

-A study to investigate the safety, tolerability, pharmacokinetics (how it moves in the body), and pharmacodynamics (effect in the body) of RO7034067 (RG7916) of increasing doses, orally taken, in healthy volunteers was completed (NCT02633709) in August 2016.
+A Phase 1 study (NCT02633709) investigating the safety, tolerability, pharmacokinetics (how the drug moves in the body), and pharmacodynamics (the drug’s effect in the body) of increasing doses of RG7916 in healthy volunteers was completed in August 2016.
 The study’s goal was to assess RG7916’s safety and tolerability in these volunteers, with data collected helping to determine the optimal dose for people with SMA.

-Roche is manufacturing RG7800 and RG7916, with a joint steering committee overseeing development with members from PTC, Roche, and the SMA Foundation.
+Roche is developing RG7916 with a joint steering committee whose members include PTC, Roche, and the SMA Foundation.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.